-But shortcuts are not apps, and this fact will not be lost on you as you use them.
+But shortcuts are not apps, as you will be constantly reminded when using them.
 They feel most app-like when run from their Today View widgets, like Drinking Buddy above.
 Alas, just as often, you’ll see their alerts and menus presented over the Shortcuts library, or even over the actual guts of the shortcut.

-Shortcuts can be a bit brittle and tricky to troubleshoot.
-So living with them can feel a bit like breakfast with Wallace & Gromit, where the trappings and mechanisms of your automation are dangling in plain view, and you may just spend as much time tinkering with them as you save by using them.
+Shortcuts can be a bit brittle, and tricky to troubleshoot.
+Living with them can feel a bit like breakfast with Wallace & Gromit, where the trappings and mechanisms of your automation are dangling in plain view, and you may spend more time tinkering with them as you ostensibly save by using them.